DWesl/py-toeplitz/README.rst

 py-toeplitz
 ===========
 Implementation of Toeplitz matricies using several algorithms and SciPy's LinearOperators.

-Two of the available operators use an implementation that forms a vector of the elements of the first row and column and indexes out the subsets corresponding to the rows as needed.
-One of these operators uses Cython_ and SciPy's Cython wrappers for BLAS to speed up the floating-point cases.
-Another operator uses `scipy.signal.convolve`_, and the last uses NumPy's FFTs.
+- Two of the available operators use an implementation that forms a vector of the elements of the first row and column and indexes out the subsets corresponding to the rows as needed.

+  - One of these operators uses Cython_ and SciPy's Cython wrappers for BLAS to speed up the floating-point cases.

+- Another operator uses `scipy.signal.convolve`_.

+- The last uses NumPy's FFTs.

+All implementations should be lower-memory than `scipy.linalg.toeplitz`_, and the last two implementations also have algorithmic speedups.
+The first two implementations may be slightly faster due to cache interaction with the smaller memory footprint, but this effect will be small both for matrices small enough to fit entirely in cache and for matrices large enough that even the smaller representation doesn't fit in cache.

 Related Software
 ================